8 Best Hikes in the Midwest [2025]

 A rustic wooden staircase descends between moss-covered sandstone walls in Turkey Run State Park, a natural escape for Midwest hiking enthusiasts.

 Looking for the best hikes in the Midwest?
-I have got you covered in this round-up guide featuring 8 of the best places to hike.
+This round-up guide features 8 of the best places to hike.

 Far from the hustle of crowded tourist spots, the Midwest unfolds its charm through rolling hills, dense forests, serene lakes, and unexpected rugged terrains.